Bricktech2000/Website/website/public/WebInfo/index.md

+> **This post is outdated**
+>
+> WebInfo was taken down on January 1st, 2022 as alternatives such as [Grabify](https://grabify.link/) are easier and quicker to set up.
+This post was preserved nonetheless.

+&nbsp;

+&nbsp;

 ## How it All Started

 One night, I was casually watching a YouTube video... when sudently, it started buffering.
 I didn't think too much of what had just happened.
 However, a few minutes later, my whole WiFi network started to lag very badly.
 The router was working fine, the internet connection was randomly dropping, the _ping_ command was timing out from time to time...
 After a bit of investigation, I finally figured out what was going on: someone was running a [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack) attack on me.